 Frankfurt 1861 2 thaler Dav-651

 This specimen was lot 3656 in Stacks-Bowers NYINC sale (New York, January 2015), where it sold for $481.75.
 The catalog description[1] noted, "GERMANY.
 Frankfurt.
 2 Taler, 1861.
 NGC MS-63.
 Lightly toned."
-This type was struck by the free city of Frankfurt am Main 1860-66.
+This type was struck by the free city of Frankfurt am Main 1860-62 and 1866.
 Its face value of two thalers was equal to 3½ gulden.
 A similar one thaler was also minted 1859-65.
+As the thaler shrank from the convention thaler (28.06 g) to the vereinsthaler (18.52 g), the double thaler came back into fashion for commemoratives.
 Frankfurt was annexed by Prussia in 1866 and its coinage ceased.

 Recorded mintage: 1,787,000 (highest mintage date).